IOR-BIC/AlbaWrap/README.md

 ## Acknowledgments

-AlbaWrap is developed and maintained by [IOR-BIC](https://github.com/IOR-BIC).
-Special thanks to the contributors of the [ALBA Library](https://github.com/IOR-BIC/Alba) for their foundational work.
+AlbaWrap is developed and maintained by [IOR-BIC](https://github.com/IOR-BIC)
 ---

-## Contact

-For questions, suggestions, or issues, please open an issue in this repository or contact the maintainers via email: `support@ior-bic.org`.